 Please bring with you both sets of Emirates ID’s, both passports and an attested marriage certificate.
 After delivery you will be asked to fill your registration form and present these papers to the clerk.
 After this step you may use our in-house typing center for the completion of the process including translation, stamping and attestation.

 13. Can I have early discharge from the hospital?

 In this current climate, if patients are fit and stable for discharge, you can be discharged home earlier than your allocated length of stay, provided your Doctor assess you and your baby to meet the requirements for discharge.

 14. What about Antenatal Classes or lactation assistance?

-Breastfeeding videos are extremely helpful to gain insight on baby behaviors, milk production, advice on successful breastfeeding and the many benefits of breast milk.
+Our Lactation consultants are offering complimentary video sessions to answer any breastfeeding related queries, please write to MCH.Lactation@mediclinic.ae to book your private session.
+We also have Videos online that can be helpful to gain insight on baby behaviors, milk production, advice on successful breastfeeding and the many benefits of breast milk.
 Our lactation consultant will talk you through extensive information to prepare you for the first weeks of your baby feeding.

-Yes, the Maternity Tours are available every Tuesday at 11 am or Fridays at 11 am and 4 pm, with limited capacity per session and with prior appointment only .
-To book your appointment, email firstname.lastname@example.org
+Yes, the maternity tours are available every Sunday at 11 am and 4 pm and Wednesdays at 11 am with limited capacity per session, with prior appointment only.
+To book your appointment, email Maha.Khairi@mediclinic.ae

 Yes please see the Birth plan here